NPann/MrVox2D/readme.md

 #!matlab
 >>example
 ```
-* open test.m and start tinkering you own stuff
+* open example.m and VoxelSim2D_do_one to start tinkering your own stuff
-* Examples of configuration files for the voxel and the MR sequences are found in config/.
+* Examples of configuration files for the voxel and MR sequences can be found in config/.
-* Main use cases are:
+* The two main use cases are:

     * **Single/simple use**:
 ```